 The Sky Asia pack offers seven channels, including Sony Max, Zee TV and Zee Cinema, ARY Digital and B4U Movies.

 These channels are available as bolt-ons whatever the basic package.

 For those who don't want to be limited to watching Sky TV on one decent sized screen or who don't have a good enough signal or connection to stream it to their devices, there are a couple of options: Sky Q Multiscreen and Sky Go Extra.

-We look at Sky Q Multiscreen in more detail here, but in essence for £12 a month, customers will get one or more Sky Q Mini boxes for another room or rooms in the house.
+We look at Sky Q Multiscreen in more detail here, but in essence for £12 a month customers will get one or more Sky Q Mini boxes to use in other rooms in the house.